-The United States currently possesses the most robust SSA capabilities in the world, particularly for military applications.
-U.S SSA capabilities date to the beginning of the Cold War and leverage significant infrastructure developed for missile warning and missile defense.
-The core of its SSA capabilities is a robust, geographically dispersed network of groundbased radars and telescopes and space-based telescopes.
+The United States currently possesses the most advanced SSA capabilities in the world, particularly for military applications.
+U.S. SSA capabilities date to the beginning of the Cold War and leverage significant infrastructure developed for missile warning and missile defense.
+The core of its SSA capabilities is a robust, geographically dispersed network of ground-based radars and telescopes and space-based telescopes.
 The United States is investing heavily in upgrading its SSA capabilities by deploying new radars and telescopes in the Southern Hemisphere, upgrading existing sensors, and signing SSA data sharing agreements with other countries and satellite operators.
 The United States still faces challenges in modernizing the software and computer systems used to conduct SSA analysis and is increasingly looking to leverage commercial capabilities.

 The United States has had established doctrine and policy on counterspace capabilities for several decades, although not always publicly expressed.
 Most U.S. presidential administrations since the 1960s have directed or authorized research and development of counterspace capabilities, and in some cases greenlit testing or operational deployment of counterspace systems.
-These capabilities have typically been limited in scope, and designed to counter a specific military threat, rather than be used as a broad coercive or deterrent threat.
-The U.S. military doctrine for space control includes defensive space control (DSC), offensive space control (OSC), and is supported by space situational awareness (SSA).

-The United States is undergoing a major reorganization of its military space activities as part of a renewed focus on space as a warfighting domain.
+These capabilities have typically been limited in scope and designed to counter a specific military threat, rather than be used as a broad coercive or deterrent threat.
+The U.S. military doctrine for space control includes defensive space control (DSC) and offensive space control (OSC), and is supported by SSA.
+The United States recently underwent a major reorganization of its military space activities as part of a renewed focus on space as a warfighting domain.
 Since 2014, U.S. policymakers have placed increased focus on space security, and have increasingly talked publicly about preparing for a potential "war in space."
 This rhetoric has been accompanied by a renewed focus on reorganizing national security space structures and increasing the resilience of space systems.
 This has culminated in the reestablishment of U.S. Space Command (USSPACECOM) and the creation of the U.S. Space Force (USSF), which assumed the responsibilities of U.S. Strategic Command for space warfighting and Air Force Space Command (AFSPC) for operating, training, and equipping of space forces, respectively.
-To date, the mission of these new organizations is a continuation of previous military space missions, although some have advocated for expanding their focus to include cislunar activities and space-to-ground weapons.
-It is possible that the United States has also begun development of new offensive counterspace capabilities, although there is no publicly available policy or budget direction to do so.
-There are recent budget proposals to conduct research and development of space-based missile defense interceptors and DEW that could have latent counterspace capabilities.
+To date, the missions of these new organizations are largely a continuation of previous military space missions, although some have advocated for expanding their focus to include cislunar activities and more offensive weapons.
+It is possible that the United States has also begun developing new offensive counterspace capabilities, although the United States has publicly stated it will not test destructive DA-ASAT weapons.
 The United States also continues to hold annual space wargames and exercises that increasingly involve close allies and commercial partners.